adamboy7/DSUwU/README.md

 - Python 3.10 or newer (for `|` type union syntax)
 - Tkinter for the viewer (usually included with standard Python installs)

 No third‑party packages are required.
+The optional Virtual Controller tool relies on the `vgamepad` package, which is only available on Windows.

 ## Running the server